Why we exist

 Our approach

-In the same way, psychedelics may soon become a mainstream salve or magic pill to cure modern plagues like loneliness, social anxiety, dopamine addiction, overwork, environmental and communal alienation and other habits and lifestyles that make our society sick and divided.
+Psychedelics may soon become a mainstream salve or magic pill to cure modern plagues like loneliness, social anxiety, dopamine addiction, overwork, environmental and communal alienation and other habits and lifestyles that make our society sick and divided.
 Guided by self-interest and consumption, we utilise and colonise nature and indigenous culture - the origin, guardians and keepers of psychedelic medicine.
 There is no shortcut to health and wellbeing, no immediate benefit and psychedelics will not become a quick fix for decades of ignorance and suppression.
+Integrated in therapy, alongside other body-centered approaches, plant medicine and psychedelic compounds may turn into a revolutionary mental health treatment.

 We base our approach in the healing power of groups and communities as well as personal responsibility.
-We are merely guides on our client’s journey towards self-healing and self-development.
+We are guides on our client’s journey towards healing and self-development and this relationship is just as important to us as the quality of our methods and techniques.

 Safety and quality